Wearable Gadgets Are Still Not Getting The Attention They Deserve -- Here's Why They Will Create A Massive New Market

 There’s still a great deal of scepticism out there about how big the market potential is for wearables — gadgets like smartwatches, connected fitness bands, and smart eyewear.

+At BI Intelligence, Business Insider’s paid research service, we believe this represents a failure in imagination.
+The important thing about wearables isn’t so much about how strange they look or seem now, but the many problems they will help consumers solve.

-There are signs that some analysts and investors are starting to become believers.
-Recently, wearables company FitBit raised a $US43 million round of financing, and IDC yesterday cited wearables as a fast-emerging category that may be helping slow down growth in the tablet market.
-Samsung has launched a smart watch, which ugly or not has raised awareness about wearables.
+There are signs that some analysts and investors are starting to clue in.
+This month, wearables company FitBit raised a $US43 million round of financing, and IDC yesterday cited wearables as a fast-emerging category that may be helping slow down growth in the tablet market.
+Samsung is set to launch a smartwatch next week.
 Expectations for Apple’s rumoured iWatch are reaching a fever-pitch.

+Those betting big on wearable computing also believe an assorted new crop of gadgets — mostly worn on the wrist or as eyewear — will transform the way in which we interact with the rest of our devices.
+A wristwatch or Google Glass means you can read instant messages, take photos, or Google something without reaching for your smartphone.

 We also analyse various growth forecasts for the wearable computing market, explore the products and prospects of each component market — including bracelets, smartwatches, and eyewear, pocket-sized and clip-on devices, and examine the various barriers to entry for each, and look at how wearables could bring along new platform wars.
-Subscribers also gain instant access to our May 2013 Google Glass forecast.
-And our August 2013 Smart Watch Forecast.
+Subscribers also gain access to our May 2013 Google Glass forecast.

 Access the Full Report By Signing Up For A Free Trial Today >>>